wavefrontHQ/docs/pages/doc/logging_overview.md

 </table>

-{%include note.html content="Your administrators decide how long they want to keep the logs data in Tanzu Observability, which are 7, 14, or 30 days.
-If you don't see the logs before a specific time period and want to keep the data for a longer time, contact [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support) for help."%}
+{%include note.html content="Your administrators decide how long they want to keep the log data in Tanzu Observability,  7, 14, or 30 days.
+If you don’t see the logs before a specific time and want to keep the data for a longer time, contact [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support) for help."%}

 ## What's a Log?